Chandu081095/dashboard-app/README.md

-Absolutely, Chandu!
-Here’s a polished README.md file tailored for your dashboard assignment — structured, professional, and GitHub-ready 🔥

 📊 Dashboard Assignment
 A responsive React-based dashboard application designed to demonstrate front-end proficiency.
 This project showcases routing, data visualization, custom pagination, search functionality, sorting logic, and client-side state persistence — all built with plain JavaScript.